AnthonyByansi/Spark-Kafka-Data-Pipeline/Spark-kafka-Data-pipeline/Kafka/README.md

    ```shell
    scalac Producer.scala
    ```
-3. Run the Kafka producer using the following command:
+3. Run the Kafka producer using the following command: `scala Producer`